Developer Guide

 Alternative 2: Store the tutor in

-, and other commands do not require aTutor
+CommandResultto store aTutor, and other commands do not require aTutorobject to be stored.

 - Pros: Easier to implement and fewer methods may be needed in